Learning Visual Generative Priors without Text: Experiments

 \subsubsection{Novel View Synthesis}

-We further validate the advantages of the image-to-image model in 3D tasks through the novel view synthesis task.

-\textbf{Implementation Details \& Datasets.} We finetune our pre-trained image-to-image models using a subset (750k) of the released Objaverse~\cite{objaverse} dataset.Following Zero123~\cite{zero123}, we randomly sample 32 camera extrinsic matrices $\mathcal{M}_{\rceil}$ which are oriented towards the center of the object, followed by rendering 32 views using a ray tracing engine.

-The novel view synthesis models are evaluated on Google Scanned Objects (GSO)~\cite{gso}, which is a dataset of high-quality scanned household objects.
+We further validate the advantages of the I2I prior on 3D tasks through the novel view synthesis task. \textbf{Implementation Details \& Datasets.} We transfer \method-I2I to novel view synthesis through a subset (750k) of the released Objaverse~\cite{objaverse} dataset.
+Following Zero123~\cite{zero123}, we randomly sample 32 camera extrinsic matrices $\mathcal{M}_{\rceil}$ which are oriented towards the center of the object, followed by rendering 32 views using a ray tracing engine. \method-NVS is evaluated on Google Scanned Objects (GSO)~\cite{gso}, which is a dataset of high-quality scanned household objects.
 We evaluate the models extensively with three metrics covering different aspects of image similarity: PSNR, SSIM, and LPIPS.
 More details are in~\supp.

-\textbf{I2I $v.s.$ T2I Prior on NVS Task.} To validate the effectiveness of I2I prior to the novel view synthesis task, we compare with training from scratch, I2I prior, and T2I prior on the novel view synthesis task.
+\textbf{I2I $v.s.$ T2I Prior on NVS Task.} To validate the effectiveness of I2I prior on the novel view synthesis task, we compare with training from scratch, I2I prior, and T2I prior on the novel view synthesis task.
 For fair comparison, we use the SOTA method, \ie, PixArt-$\alpha$~\cite{pixart-a} model, as T2I prior, whose structure is similar to our model.
-As shown in~\Cref{fig:ablate_nvs}, thank to I2I prior, the performance of our method is better than no prior and T2I prior.
-It demonstrates the superiority of I2I prior over T2I prior on novel view synthesis task.
+As shown in~\Cref{fig:ablate_nvs}, the model transferred from I2I prior is better than from no prior and T2I prior, which demonstrates the superiority of I2I prior over T2I prior.

-\textbf{Comparison with SOTA NVS models.} We compare our novel view synthesis model with the existing state-of-the-art models on the GSO dataset.
-Since the SyncDreamer~\cite{syncdreamer} can only generate new perspective photos with a 30$^{\circ}$ elevation, we uniformly render photos at 16 angles around the object at two elevations of 0$^{\circ}$ and 30$^{\circ}$ for testing.
-The comparison results of~\Cref{tab:SOTA_nvs_table} show that benefiting from the I2I prior, our novel view synthesis model outperforms the current state-of-the-art models.
+\textbf{Comparison with SOTA NVS models.} We compare \method-NVS with the existing state-of-the-art models in ~\Cref{tab:SOTA_nvs_table}.
+We uniformly render photos at 16 angles around the object at two elevations of 0$^{\circ}$ and 30$^{\circ}$ for testing.
+The comparison results show that benefiting from the I2I prior, \method-NVS outperforms the current state-of-the-art models.

 \textbf{Qualitative Results.} \Cref{fig:qualitative_nvs} illustrates a qualitative comparison of novel view generation results for a GSO test object.
-As can be seen, the novel view images we generated are more notably consistent and realistic.
+As can be seen, the novel view images \method-NVS generated are more notably consistent and realistic.